Categories

 list reverse in list context, and string reverse in string context); in

-only reverses lists, strings are reverted with flip, hashes with
+only reverses lists, strings are reverted with flip

 At the Nordic Perl Workshop, Larry decided that the